berlinplan/berlinplan.github.io/readme.md

 - Profiteering and usury -> Crypto trading, forex, passive income, Invest Bank Money in Appartements (189)
 ---------

-## e-cars: benefiting the environmen; leading to inequality; possiblity of atomic war?
+## e-cars: benefiting the environment; leading to inequality; possiblity of atomic war?

-Joe Biden passed the Chips Act to restrict the use of US technology in producing semiconductors. e-cars require ten times as many chips as petrol or diesel.
+> Joe Biden passed the Chips Act to restrict the use of US technology in producing semiconductors. e-cars require ten times as many chips as petrol or diesel.
 Technology producers prioritize profit, leading to poorer countries importing the technology.
 This creates a cycle of wealth inequality, where the rich get richer and the poor get poorer.(139,140)

 #### While most 3rd-world countries have no roads, How much do luxury self Pilot e-cars, NASA space travel, or Hi-Tech super yachts contribute to the well-being of their citizens?

-###Is it probable that citizens of the Middle East see on their damaged streets, self-driving e-cars or psychopathic countries military technology, including supercomputers, drones, satellites, rockets, and aircrafts?
+#### Is it probable that citizens of the Middle East see on their damaged streets, self-driving e-cars or psychopathic countries military technology, including supercomputers, drones, satellites, rockets, and aircrafts?

-#### could we have better Smartphones and higher Technology, If slavery could continue further?
+#### Would the advancement of smartphones and higher technology be possible if slavery were to persist?

 #### What was the Benefits of slavery and colonization to World Development?
 - slavery was the engine of us growth (214)
 - colonization had a huge Impact on Development in Western countries (215)

-## Would granting voting power to marginalized groups such as children and those in third-world countries, lead to a reduction in inequality? (as former slaves in the US)
+## Would granting voting power to marginalized groups such as children & 3rd-world citizens, lead to equality? (as former slaves in the US)

+### Can human envy and voting power serve as a check on rapid development, leading to greater equality and environmental protection?

+#### What is the most effective approach to addressing the environmental crisis: blocking streets, increasing polarization, engaging in Instagram activity, and competing within a psychopathic system, or promoting equality by involving marginalized groups like children and disadvantaged societies in the voting process?

 ## Activism in social media: fighting for equality while creating and benefiting from inequality?
 Get maximum attention for your Instagram activism with these top hashtags: (78)